bemanproject/task/docs/P3796-task-issues.md

 because currently the `execution` specification is lacking some tools which would allow omission of scheduling, e.g., for `just` which completes immediately with a result.
-While users can't necessarily tap into the customizations, yet, implementation could use tools like those proposed by [P3206](https://wg21.link/p3206) "A sender query for completion behaviour" using a suitable hidden name.
+While users can't necessarily tap into the customisations, yet, implementation could use tools like those proposed by [P3206](https://wg21.link/p3206) "A sender query for completion behaviour" using a suitable hidden name.